DSG-UniFE/CyberChain/README.md

 $peer lifecycle chaincode approveformyorg --channelID $CHANNEL_NAME --name $CHAINCODE --version 1.0 --package-id $CC_PACKAGE_ID --sequence 1 --tls --cafile $PATH/tlsca.$NETWORK_NAME.com-cert.pem
 ```

 Now we provided a **--signature-policy** argument to the command above to set the chaincode endorsement policy.
-In sub-channel case, the policy will require an endorsement from a peer belonging to 2 out of **OrgGw1, OrgCtrl AND OrgAgent** (i.e. three endorsements).
+In the sub-channel case, the policy will require an endorsement from a peer belonging to 2 out of **OrgGw1, OrgCtrl AND OrgAgent** (i.e. three endorsements).

 Since all channel members have approved the definition, you can now commit it to the channel as follows:
 ```